 The Vice President for Enrollment Management, or a designee, is responsible for the ad hoc and annual review of this policy and its procedures.
 The University President is responsible for approval of this policy.

-SOURCE: Approved by President Laurie Nichols on 2/8/2021.
+SOURCE: Approved by President on 2/8/2021; revised 2023.09.18